Logan-Martin/2DDungeonProject-C-Practice/README.md

 ### Updates

+7/10/2026:
+Added turning the Hero based on movement.
+- This is done through a new method on Sprite class, meaning all sprites can be updated. :D

 7/4/2026:
 Created project, dealt with Git issues, & added sprinting mechanic.
 Note: Project's SDL2 dependency is added by NuGet instead of having the SDL2 library locally.